ChrisZieba/youmix/README.md

 ## TODO

 - More audio node filters
-- Add node chaining
+- Add node chaining for enhanced effects
-- So much!
+- Lots of other stuff

 ## LICENSE